Performing actions inside your forms and surveys

 The raise error block prevents the form from being completed.
 Why would you want that?
 Well, imagine a respondent does not meet your requirements to fill out a certain form, based on the given answers.
 To keep your results clean, you can prevent them from completing the form.

-In our Help Center you can find more detailed help articles about pipe logic:
+In our Help Center you can find more detailed help articles about action blocks inside your forms: